FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 Are websites keeping the passwords in **plaintext** (the original form)?
 Are they encrypting them?
 Where are the passwords being held?
 These are important questions think about considering the vast amount of services you may have accounts with.
 It would be great if we knew passwords were stored in a manner that A) made them difficult to get to, and B) even if they were compromised, the hacker still couldn't decipher the passwords easily.

 Assuming our database is secure, our passwords still need to be stored in a proper form to ease our concerns about a potential compromise.
-Encrytion sounds like the right answer, but let's talk about hashing for a bit...
+Encryption sounds like the right answer, but let's talk about hashing for a bit...

 ### Password: 5f4dcc3b5aa765d61d8327deb882cf99